No Collusion? Not So Fast! Here’s The New Evidence Of Trump Russia Collusion We Learned In This Week Alone

 According to phone records obtained by the House Intelligence Committee, Trump Jr. made three phone calls immediately following the meeting.

-Two were placed to Emin Agalrov, the Russian pop singer who is the son of Russian oligarch real-estate developer Aras Agalarov.
+Two were placed to Emin Agalarov, the Russian pop singer who is the son of Russian oligarch real-estate developer Aras Agalarov.
 The Agalarov family is closely connected to Putin, and the Agalarovs were also Trump’s partners in the now-defunct Trump Tower Moscow project — a project that remained active at least until February of 2017 even though Trump repeatedly claimed during the campaign that he had no business dealings in Russia.
 It was also the Agalarovs who initiated the Trump Tower meeting.

 But the third call was placed to a blocked number.
 Investigators determined that the senior Trump had a blocked phone number at that time — but Republicans on the House Intelligence Committee stymied attempts to investigate whether the blocked number called by Trump Jr. belonged to his father.

-Did Trump Jr. know that in Veselnitskaya that he was meeting with a Russian government agent?
+Did Trump Jr. know that in Veselnitskaya he was meeting with a Russian government agent?
 While that answer is unclear, it is known that when Trump Jr. was told in an email that the purpose of the meeting was to pass on “dirt” on Clinton as part of Russia’s support for Trump, he replied not with shock or surprise, but by saying, “If it’s what you say I love it especially later in the summer.”

-The question of whether Trump himself knew of the meeting between Veselnitskaya and Trump Jr., Kushner and Manafort remains an open question.
+The question of whether Trump himself knew of the meeting between Veselnitskaya and Trump Jr., Kushner, and Manafort remains an open question.
 But two days before the meeting, and four days after Trump Jr. received an email setting up the meeting and promising the “dirt” on Clinton, Trump gave a fiery speech in which he promised that damaging information about Clinton would soon be revealed to the public.

 Though Trump in his Saturday speech attempted to dismiss the Veselnitskaya connection, the Russian lawyer and “informant” was a guest at Trump’s inauguration in January of 2017.